*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-• Roll your cookie dough into balls (don't roll it too tightly as this can cause problems with the cookie spreading) and put your cookie dough in the freezer for at least 30 minutes, or in the fridge for an hour or so!
+• Roll your cookie dough into balls (don't roll it too tightly as this can cause problems with the cookie spreading) and put your cookie dough in the freezer for at least 30 minutes, or in the fridge for an hour or so

-• Whilst the cookie dough is chilling, preheat your oven to 180C Fan, or 200C regular!
+• Whilst the cookie dough is chilling, preheat your oven to 200ºc/180ºc fan.
 If your oven runs hot, go for 160C-170c.

 • Bake the cookies in the oven for 10-12 minutes.